 Should you get a prenatal genetic test?

 Prenatal genetic tests are crucial in checking for specific conditions during pregnancy, as they typically screen for a small set of common conditions and focus on the baby’s development.
 You’ll benefit from getting one if you fall into groups with an increased risk.
-However, if you want to get insights even earlier, you should also consider carrier screening.

 Whole-genome sequencing (WGS) is the most advanced type of carrier screening.
 Instead of examining a limited set of genes, a service like Nucleus Family uses whole-genome sequencing to provide a comprehensive view of your entire genetic code, offering a more complete picture of inherited risks for prospective parents.